LibAM: An Area Matching Framework for Detecting Third-party Libraries in Binaries: Methodology

 We refer to the RANSAC algorithm \cite{RANSAC} in the field of Image Alignment \cite{graphalignment1, graphalignment2}, which aims to find the mapping relationships of points in two images.
 Nevertheless, Anchor Alignment is different from Image Alignment in that we do not calculate the Homograph Matrix \cite{matrix} (a 3*3 matrix used to rotate all points in one image to another), but the alignment length.
 The pseudo-code for Anchor Alignment is in Algorithm 1.
 The function $get\_descendants$ is to get all descendant nodes.
 We use the function $random.sample$ in Python to get the random anchor from nodes in the area.
 The function $get\_related\_tpl$ aims to get the anchor pair of target anchor $a_{tar\_child}$ with the matched TPL anchor in $A_{tpl\_desc}$ that has the most descendant nodes.

 First, every candidate TPL from the Area Generation module has an anchor pair list $A$, and its members are anchor pairs that correspond to the dashed line in Figure 8.
 The anchor pair list in Figure 8 is [(5,A),(1,A),(6,A),(6,C),(3,C),(4,C),(4,D)].
 Then, we perform the Anchor Alignment algorithm for each anchor pair in $A$.
 We take the anchor pair as the current generation and iteratively search for the next generation anchor pair and use it as the new current generation.
-As in lines 15-28 in Algorithm 1, we randomly select an anchor pair ($a\_tar$, $a\_tpl$) in the area of the current generation as the next generation and make sure they are not overlapped.
+As in lines 15-28 in Algorithm 1, we randomly select an anchor pair ($a\_tar$, $a\_tpl$) in the area of the current generation as the \IncMargin{1em}

+next generation and make sure they are not overlapped.
 For instance, (3, C) and (4, D) are not overlapped while (3, C) and (4, C) are overlapped.
 Next, we record the alignment length $l$ of the new list if $l > l_{max}$ and re-select iteratively.
 Finally, we stop the iteration when the number of iterations $n$ reached 100 without $l_{max}$ updating.

 After alignment, we obtain the longest alignment length for each area.
 In Figure 8, the ideal list is [ (1, A), (3, C), (4, D)].
-We can further determine that (2, B) is also aligned based on the call relationship.
+Since node (2, B) misses in the anchor detection phase, the final longest alignment length is 3.
+However, LibAM is robust to misses and false positives of function matching, which does not affect the final result too much.
 We then set the threshold $n$ and judge to reuse when the alignment length $L$ is more than $n$.
 Based on the evaluation in Section 4, we set $n=3$.
 By employing the Anchor Alignment algorithm, we can effectively address the overlapping issue, contributing to a more accurate and efficient TPL detection process.

 Finally, we consider areas with anchor function similarity, area structural similarity, and area alignment length all above the thresholds as reuse areas.
 We record the list of reused TPLs for the TPL detection task and the list of reused functions for the Area detection task.